nurzaman7/SDN-tutorial/README.md

 Start a minimal topology
 ### `sudo mn`

-This will create a minimal topology with one controller, one switch, and two hosts
+This will create a minimal topology with one controller, one switch, and two hosts.

 Display all nodes
 ### `mininet>nodes`